 The Design Phase: CAD and Link toward CAM

 The design process uses these zones as a basis for the preliminary design of the composite part.
 This is called a zone-based design, in which the CAD software assigns a given number of laminates i.e. defined by the total number of plies and their orientations in each zone.
-At this stage, it is possible to estimate the deviation of fiber orientations, ply drops (i.e., the gradual thickness changes at the boundary of the laminates).
-A link toward CAM can be provided: in this case, an offline program such as AddPath is used to conduct a simulation of the ply deposition, as shown in the figure below.
+At this stage, it is possible to estimate the deviation of fiber orientations, and ply drops (i.e., the gradual thickness changes at the boundary of the laminates).

 The Analysis Phase: CAE Tools